uptane/uptane.github.io/adoptions.md

 is legendarily secretive, we can acknowledge a few parties.

 First, Uptane is incorporated in [Automotive Grade Linux](https://www.automotivelinux.org/), which is supported by [major OEMs and suppliers](https://www.automotivelinux.org/about/members/).
-This is via [aktualizr](https://github.com/uptane/aktualizr), which is also integrated into the [OTA Community Edition](https://github.com/uptane/ota-community-edition/) and [GENIVI](https://www.genivi.org/).
+Uptane's presence in AGL is via [aktualizr](https://github.com/uptane/aktualizr), which is also integrated into the [OTA Community Edition](https://github.com/uptane/ota-community-edition/) and [GENIVI](https://www.genivi.org/).

 Interested parties that wish to purchase Uptane compatible components can speak with a number of suppliers, including: